rhodyprog4ds/BrownFall21/_sources/assignments/03-eda.md

 1. Overall summary statistics grouped by a categorical variable
 1. A single statistic grouped by a categorical variable
 1. a scatter plot with the points colored by a categorical variable
-1. any statisic(s) with a plot that displays the same information
+1. a plot and summary table that convey the same information.
+This can be one statistic or many.

 ### Dataset 2 Analysis